 As your teens mature into adulthood, this is a great opportunity to spend time together and get to know them as the adults they will soon become.
 Our D.C. trip will be one we look back on for years to come.

 Contributing writer Jessica Sanders loves the beach, Dodger baseball and traveling with her family.
-When she’s not lounging on the beach or, you can find her writing about her many visits to Disneyland Resort at The Happiest Blog on Earth.
+When she’s not lounging on the beach, you can find her writing about her many visits to Disneyland Resort at The Happiest Blog on Earth.
 Follow along her Disneyland days on Instagram @DisneylandPlan.